Skip Ribbon Commands

 • students who have attended school overseas must provide reports from the school showing languages studied and years of attendance

-• students who have had non-attendance at school in any year or part year from the age of 6 years must provide official relevant documentation.
+• students who have had non-attendance at school in any year or part year from the age of 6 must provide official relevant documentation.
 Acceptable documentation may be an official letter from the school in the country concerned, a report from a medical officer in that country, or a statement from the education authority in that country

 • students who have lived overseas must provide passport entry and exit dates detailing international movement.
 Students who have misplaced their passports may obtain this information from the Australian Government Department of Home Affairs

-• the principal or their delegate of the home school must make an initial assessment using criteria and advice provided by the VCAA and complete the Principal’s declaration section of the application form.
+• the principal or their delegate of the home school must make an initial assessment using criteria and advice provided by the VCAA and complete the principal’s declaration section of the application form.

 The home school must: